joherty/pi_temp_humidity_sensor/README.md

 ```
 sudo git clone https://github.com/joherty/pi_temp_humidity_sensor.git
 ```
-* Make the shell script executable (this file will launch mqtt_dht.sh with the command line arguments 11 and 4
-* (11 is to specify the sensor type, in my case a DHT11)
-* (4 is the GPIO pn used for data)
+* Make the shell script executable (this file will launch mqtt_dht.sh with the command line arguments 11 and 4) (11 is to specify the sensor type, in my case a DHT11) (4 is the GPIO pin used for data)
 ```
 sudo chmod +x mqtt_dht.sh
 ```
+* If you are using authentication on your MQTT server, uncomment and add username and password to client.username_pw_set
+* in mqtt_dht.sh

-* Open crontab in edit mode
+Open crontab in edit mode
 ```
 sudo crontab -e
 ```